Alcoholic beverage: Distilled beverages

 Distilled beverages (also called liquors or spirit drinks) are alcoholic drinks produced by distilling (i.e., concentrating by distillation) ethanol produced by means of fermenting grain, fruit, or vegetables.
 Unsweetened, distilled, alcoholic drinks that have an alcohol content of at least 20% ABV are called spirits.
-For the most common distilled drinks, such as whiskey and vodka, the alcohol content is around 40%.
+For the most common distilled drinks, such as whisky (or whiskey) and vodka, the alcohol content is around 40%.
 The term hard liquor is used in North America to distinguish distilled drinks from undistilled ones (implicitly weaker).
-Vodka, gin, baijiu, shōchū, soju, tequila, whiskey, brandy and rum are examples of distilled drinks.
+Brandy, gin, mezcal, rum, tequila, vodka, whisky (or wiskey), baijiu, shōchū and soju are examples of distilled drinks.
 Distilling concentrates the alcohol and eliminates some of the congeners.
 Freeze distillation concentrates ethanol along with methanol and fusel alcohols (fermentation by-products partially removed by distillation) in applejack.

 Fortified wine is wine, such as port or sherry, to which a distilled beverage (usually brandy) has been added.
 Fortified wine is distinguished from spirits made from wine in that spirits are produced by means of distillation, while fortified wine is wine that has had a spirit added to it.
 Many different styles of fortified wine have been developed, including port, sherry, madeira, marsala, commandaria, and the aromatized wine vermouth.

 Rectified spirit

 Rectified spirit, also called "neutral grain spirit", is alcohol which has been purified by means of "rectification" (i.e. repeated distillation).
 The term neutral refers to the spirit's lack of flavor that would have been present if the mash ingredients had been distilled to a lower level of alcoholic purity.
 Rectified spirit also lacks any flavoring added to it after distillation (as is done, for example, with gin).
-Other kinds of spirits, such as whiskey, are distilled to a lower alcohol percentage to preserve the flavor of the mash.
+Other kinds of spirits, such as whiskey, (or whisky) are distilled to a lower alcohol percentage to preserve the flavor of the mash.

 Rectified spirit is a clear, colorless, flammable liquid that may contain as much as 95% ABV.
 It is often used for medicinal purposes.
-It may be a grain spirit or it may be made from other plants.
+It may be a grain spirit, or it may be made from other plants.
 It is used in mixed drinks, liqueurs, and tinctures, and also as a household solvent.

 Congeners

 In the alcoholic drinks industry, congeners are substances produced during fermentation.
-These substances include small amounts of chemicals such as occasionally desired other alcohols, like propanol and 3-methyl-1-butanol, but also compounds that are never desired such as acetone, acetaldehyde and glycols.
-Congeners are responsible for most of the taste and aroma of distilled alcoholic drinks, and contribute to the taste of non-distilled drinks.
+These substances include small amounts of chemicals such as occasionally desired alcohols, like propanol and 3-methyl-1-butanol, as well as compounds that are never desired such as acetone, acetaldehyde and glycols.
+Congeners are responsible for most of the taste and aroma of distilled alcoholic drinks and contribute to the taste of non-distilled drinks.
 It has been suggested that these substances contribute to the symptoms of a hangover.
 Tannins are congeners found in wine in the presence of phenolic compounds.
-Wine tannins add bitterness, have a drying sensation, taste herbaceous and are often described as astringent.
-Wine tannins adds balance, complexity, structure and makes a wine last longer, so they play an important role in the aging of wine.
+Wine tannins add bitterness, have a drying sensation, taste herbaceous, and are often described as astringent.
+Wine tannins add balance, complexity, structure and make a wine last longer, so they play an important role in the aging of wine.